infinyon/fluvio-docs/versioned_docs/version-0.11.11/fluvio/tutorials/http-to-sql.md

   * Basic insert
   * JSON to JSON transformation before insert

-We will be looking at the [Inbound HTTP Connector](https://www.fluvio.io/connectors/inbound/http/) setup, and connecting to the <a href="https://catfact.ninja" target="_blank" rel="nofollow" > catfact.ninja</a> database to ingest and store JSON data into a topic.
+We will be looking at the [Inbound HTTP Connector] setup, and connecting to the [castfact.ninja] database to ingest and store JSON data into a topic.

-The Outbound connector will be using a [PostgreSQL](https://www.postgresql.org/) database.
+The Outbound connector will be using a [PostgreSQL] database.
 It will listen to the topic for new records and insert them into a table.

 You can use your own PostgreSQL instance, if it can be reached over the internet.
-But you can still follow along by creating a PostgreSQL database at a hosting service, such as [ElephantSQL](https://www.elephantsql.com/).
+But you can still follow along by creating a PostgreSQL database at a hosting service, such as [ElephantSQL].

 ## Connectors